stepanvanecek/failover_test_framework/readme.md

-	* deployment - deployment to launch the VM in o keypair - name of the key o sec_group - array of security group names, "default" is used by default o floating_ip - if set to true, floating IP will be associated o cloud_init - path to the cloud-init script
+	* deployment - deployment to launch the VM in o keypair - name of the key o sec_group - array of security group names, "default" is used by default o floating_ip - if set to true, floating IP will be associated.
+If a floating IP is specified, that IP will be associated with the VM. o cloud_init - path to the cloud-init script
 * test_url
 	o machine - name of a VM with a Floating IP to address